nur4o4/rugstoredraft/README.md

-# rugstoredraft
+# Inventory Program
-"main" is code from my grade 12 CS course final project, which I upgraded throughout the summer.
-The program made for my final project is for the store I work in part-time, and I edited the code to work on a larger scale and have heavier error-checking.
+This program is built speicfically for the retail store I worked in part-time.
+The code has been edited overtime to work on a larger scale and have heavier error-checking.
-"FINALbackend" is the final working code, that I am currently able to run on our desktop at work through the windows CMD and a txt file for data.
+"FINALbackend" is the final working code, that I is able to be run on our desktop at work through the windows CMD.
-I'm looking to learn more about front end, and translate the Java code into Javascript to build a website in HTML with it to make the program more user friendly.
+I'm looking to learn more about front end, and translate the code to build a website in HTML with to make the program more user friendly.